 - Browse, match and message for free

-- Matches can communicate through audio notes and video chat
+- Communicate through audio notes and video chat

 - Private Detector AI system blurs unsolicited nude pics